How do you gauge the strength of your information security plan?

 6. Are we providing adequate ongoing education?

-As I discussed in the first blog in this series, lack of awareness and education about security threats is one of the biggest risks for most institutions.
+Lack of awareness and education about security threats is one of the biggest risks for most institutions.

 Educause offers a number of free resources institutions can use to educate faculty, staff, and students about cybersecurity.